Reading Time: 11 minutes

 Maca Root: A Natural Adaptogen

-Maca root is another interesting herb that’s gaining popularity as an energy booster.
+Maca root is another interesting herb gaining popularity as an energy booster.
 It grows high in the Andes Mountains of Peru and has been used traditionally for its potential to increase energy, stamina, and even libido.
-It’s considered an adaptogen, which means it may help your body adapt to stress.
+It’s considered an adaptogen, meaning it may help your body adapt to stress.

 • Grown in the Andes Mountains